 Seated Med Ball Twists are one of my all-time favorite core exercises.
-Very few other ab movement can completely cook your core quite as quickly and effectively as Seated Medicine Ball Twists.
+Very few other ab movements can completely cook your core quite as quickly and effectively as Seated Medicine Ball Twists.

 In this guide I’m going to teach you how to properly perform Seated Med Ball Twists, explain what muscles they work and give you a few alternatives you can try out.